 One of the take aways from life, starting up, doing things that are damn serious about is doing them in a way that doesn’t scale at the beginning.
-It was something i was i read on Paul Graham’s blog, go read it here if you didn’t already.
-One of the most counter intutive advice you can get is “Do Things That Don’t Scale” and my first reaction was why in the world would anyone do that?
+It was something I read on Paul Graham’s blog, go read it here if you didn’t already.
+One of the most counter intuitive advice you can get is “Do Things That Don’t Scale” and my first reaction was why in the world would anyone do that?

 Side Note: Despite me not wanting to write a summary or a rip of Paul’s essay i think i have done the same, mostly because Paul is not just a great writer but also because things worth knowing rarely can be spinned in a lot of ways.